 In anticipation of reopening in 2021, the team at Andrewshayes are once again ordering additional cleaning supplies and PPE.

 Clare explains: “Last year we successfully worked through lots of risk assessments and implemented new cleaning procedures across the park.
 As a result we were awarded the Visit Britain Good to Go certification and AA Covid 19 Confident approval.
 We felt this certainly gave customers more confidence to book with us.”

 “Demand looks to be very high again this year but there is still a huge amount of uncertainly.”Clare Mackenney

 It’s widely accepted that camping in 2021 will be continue to be unusual.

 “Andrewshayes is a medium sized countryside park which makes social distancing relatively easy.
 We hope visitors to the park will be patient, socially responsible again accept that their holiday may be different than they might have expected”, added Clare.
 “We are doing everything we can to ensure our park is safe for everyone here, visitors and staff.”

 What social distancing measures might campsites have in place?

-Each region of the UK is providing local guidance for campsites reopening.
-This includes more rigorous cleaning and keeping some shared facilities closed.
-Here’s what you can expect:
+Each region of the UK is likely to provide local guidance for campsites reopening.
+In 2020 this included more rigorous cleaning and keeping some shared facilities closed.
+Campers can expect similar in 2021.